SM City Pampanga: Location

-Physical Details
+Physical details

-The mall opened in November 2000.
+The mall opened on November 11, 2000.
 An annex (building 2) was added in October 2002.
 Annex 3 (building 3), added 99,439 square meters to the mall's gross floor area.
 The newest annex (Building 4) opened in October 2007 with an additional 16,700 square meters of floor area.

 Features

 Sky Ranch

-Sky Ranch Pampanga opened on November 30, 2014 and it is the second branch of the said amusement park after its first branch in Tagaytay.
+Sky Ranch Pampanga opened on November 30, 2014, and it is the second branch of the said amusement park after its first branch in Tagaytay.

 Drive-in cinema

-Upon the closure of cinemas since March 2020 amidst the COVID-19 pandemic in the Philippines, SM Cinema opened up a drive-in-cinema dubbed as SM Cinema: Movies at Sundown on July 31, 2020 located at the mall's amphitheater, with the ticket prices starting at 400 pesos, and must be purchased through SM Tickets website.
+Upon the closure of cinemas since March 2020 amidst the COVID-19 pandemic in the Philippines, SM Cinema opened up a drive-in-cinema dubbed as SM Cinema: Movies at Sundown on July 31, 2020, located at the mall's amphitheater, with the ticket prices starting at 400 pesos, and must be purchased through SM Tickets website.
 The first film to be shown in this drive-in-cinema is the biggest South Korean horror film, Train to Busan 2: Peninsula.